ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ### Topic: LeetCode

-The dataset we have selected is derived from LeetCode, one of the largest online platforms for interview coding preparation with an extensive array of coding challenges categorized as easy, medium, and hard.
-However, the company has never explained what distinguishes these categories.
+The dataset we have selected is derived from LeetCode, one of the largest online platforms for coding interview preparation with an extensive collection of coding challenges categorized as easy, medium, or hard.
+However, the company has never explained what distinguishes these categories——how does Leetcode decide the difficulty of a problem?
 The dataset we plan to analyze represents 1825 Leetcode problems, with 19 different features such as difficulty, acceptance rate, attempted frequency, and related topics for each individual question.
 The purpose of our project is to understand what factors are considered to be most important to Leetcode when scoring the difficulty of a problem.

 🔗 [LeetCode Dataset](https://www.kaggle.com/datasets/gzipchrist/leetcode-problem-dataset/data )

 ### Steps

 In order to undertake this task, we have followed a set of preliminary steps (data exploration and preprocessing) with the purpose of gaining some insight into what features are most responsible for determining difficulty ratings.
-After this initial step data analysis, we have developed 3 distinct classification models (k-nearest neighbors, decision trees and neural networks) with the purpose of categorizing the difficulty of a problem when given these attributes.
+After this initial step data analysis, we have developed 3 distinct classification models (k-nearest neighbors, decision tree and neural network) with the purpose of categorizing the difficulty of a problem when given these attributes.
+Each of our 3 models attempted the same classification task, so we were able to compare their performance.

  ### Applications